Groundbreaking Study Uncovers Keys to Healthy Ageing

 Increased brain iron concentration and higher levels of oxidative stress were both linked to a higher risk of cognitive decline.

-These findings highlight the importance of maintaining a healthy lifestyle to promote brain health.
+These findings highlight the importance of maintaining a to promote brain health.

 Regular physical activity and a balanced diet can help reduce brain iron concentration and oxidative stress, thus potentially mitigating the risk of cognitive decline.